algorandfoundation/algokit-utils-ts/docs/capabilities/debugging.md

 })
 ```

-This will output the simulation traces emitted by the `algokit-utils-ts` package.
+This will output any simulation traces that have been emitted whilst calling your app.
 Place this code immediately after the `Config.configure` call to ensure it executes before any transactions are submitted for simulation.

 ### Save simulation trace responses from the browser